Normal Blood Pressure Range During Pregnancy

 Elevated

-Elevated blood pressure is indicated through measures consistently ranging from 120-129 systolic and less than 80 mm Hg diastolic.
-Without intervention, individuals with elevated blood pressure are at risk of developing hypertension.
+Elevated blood pressure is indicated through measures ranging from 120-129 systolic blood pressure to less than 80 mm Hg diastolic.
+Without intervention, individuals with elevated blood pressure are at risk of developing high blood pressure and subsequently developing hypertension.

 Hypertension Stage 1 is characterized by blood pressure consistently ranging from 130 to 139 systolic or 80 to 89 mm Hg diastolic.
 At this stage, healthcare professionals are likely to recommend lifestyle changes and may consider prescribing blood pressure medication based on the pregnant patient's risk of developing hypertension.
 The risk of less blood flow to the placenta, interrupted fetal growth, and premature delivery are all factors to consider.

 Hypertension Stage 2 occurs when blood pressure consistently reads 140/90 mm Hg or higher.
 Healthcare professionals are encouraged to prescribe a combination of blood pressure medications and lifestyle changes at this stage.
-Hypertension may be present if the patient shows symptoms of flushed skin, swelling of hands and feet, headaches, shortness of breath, nausea, vomiting, and changes in vision.
+Hypertension may be present if the patient shows symptoms of flushed skin, swelling of hands and feet, headaches, shortness of breath, nausea, vomiting, and vision changes.
 This amount is typically considered the threshold for medical intervention.

 A hypertensive crisis demands immediate medical attention.
 If blood pressure readings exceed 180/120 mm Hg, wait five minutes, then retest.
 If the readings remain high, contact your healthcare professional promptly.

-In cases where blood pressure is higher than 180/120 mm Hg and signs of organ damage are present, such as chest pain, back pain, shortness of breath, any numbness or weakness, vision changes, or difficulty speaking, medical assistance is required immediately.
+In cases where blood pressure is higher than 180/120 mm Hg, and signs of organ damage are present, such as chest pain, back pain, shortness of breath, numbness or weakness, vision changes, or difficulty speaking, medical assistance is required immediately.

 References